jtonglet/Twitter-Selection-Bias/README.md

 ## Resampling

-How to use the resampler :
+Here is a code snippet showing how to use the resampler proposed in [*Correcting biases in online social media data based on target distributions in the physical world*](https://ieeexplore.ieee.org/abstract/document/8960343) (Wang et al., 2020).

 ```python
 from scipy.spatial.distance import jensenshannon